Lana Lang (Smallville): Characterization

 At the start of the show, Lana Lang is characterized as the girl next door.
 As Kreuk describes her, she is the "beautiful, popular girl who is really lonely".
 She has a "hole in her heart", because of the loss of her parents, and feels empathy for everyone.
-Kristin feels that deep down the character is a "tough girl", and that Lex manages to bring that side of her out more.
+Kreuk feels that deep down the character is a "tough girl", and that Lex manages to bring that side of her out more.
 For instance, he convinces her to fight back against a rival coffee shop that is spreading rumors about The Talon – the coffee shop that she joint owns with Lex.
-Unfortunately, that tough side is not seen in the first season.
+That tough side is not seen in the first season.
 According to Kreuk, the character was never placed in situations where she could show her outgoing side, because she was left to communicate primarily with Whitney and Clark.
 Kreuk thinks that Lana "lived in her head a little bit"; she was intelligent enough to read classical books, but would also read romantic novels "on the sly".

 As Alfred Gough sees it, Lana is a by-product of Clark and Lex's decisions.
 She will always love Clark, and Clark will always love her, but it was Clark's bad decisions, and Lex's "basest instincts" that make Lana the "receptacle of all of these bad decisions", marking her as a tragic figure on the show.
 While Lana was with Clark, Kreuk characterizes her as a "wimpy, whiny kind of girl"; with Lex, Lana is "strong, powerful, and doesn't have to question, 'What is going on?
 What does he think?
 Does he love me?
-I don't know where I stand.'"
+I don't know where I stand'".
 To clarify, Lana's relationship with Lex brings out a darkness that had not been seen in the character.
 This is evident in "Nemesis" when Lana manipulates her way into seeing Lionel, only to interrogate him about why he forced her to marry Lex, as well as leaving Lex to die in the tunnels.
 As Gough explains, by the end of the sixth season, Lana has shown that she can beat Lex at his own games.

 Reviewer Jennifer Malkowski feels that Lana is one of the most gullible characters on television.
 According to Malkowski, Lana's strong feminist stance, and her request that people should stop protecting her and start telling her the truth, are diluted by her willingness to believe whatever pieces of information she gets, even if they are lies.
 After the series ended, Gough and Millar expressed regret with Lana's characterization throughout the course of the show, which they felt damaged Lana in the audiences' mind.
 Gough and Millar believed that Lana's behavior toward Clark (for refusing to reveal his secret) made her come across as cold and unsympathetic.